bscotch/favro-sdk/README.md

   - ✔ Find card by name
   - ✔ Delete a card (from a board or from EVERYWHERE)
   - ✔ Fetch a Card directly by its ID
-  - 🔜 Fetch a Card directly by its user-visible "sequential ID"
+  - ✔ Fetch a Card directly by its user-visible "sequential ID"
+  - 🔜 Compose a card URL
   - 🔜 Update a Card's main fields
   - 🔜 Update a Card's Custom Fields
   - 🔜 Add an attachment to a card